MagicPush/cli-toolkit/docs/features-manual.md

     * Use cases:
         * Cherry-picking particular scripts.
         * Improving detection performance (instead of pointing at a directory with thousands of files).
+4. Though not a part of `ScriptClassDetector` setup, there is a way to mark a class script ignored by all class
+   detectors: redefine `ScriptClassAbstract::isAvailableByDetector()` method for your particular script and make it return `false` if you do not want that script to be detectable.

+   Do note however, that the detector's `scriptClassName()` method does _not_ consider `ScriptClassAbstract::isAvailableByDetector()` and thus still allows to cherry-pick otherwise ignored scripts.

 Now consider an odd case.
 You have a large project (gigabytes / tens of thousands of files), but your console scripts are scattered throughout your whole project for some reason - for instance, each console script is placed close to